Armagh: Notable buildings

 Armagh is the site of two cathedrals, both on hills and both named after Saint Patrick.
 The Church of Ireland cathedral dates back to around 445.
 The present-day, post-Reformation, Roman Catholic cathedral was constructed during the latter half of the 19th century and features twin 64 m spires, making it the tallest such structure in the county.
 Armagh is one of the few cities in the world that is home to two cathedrals of the same name.

 Armagh has a Georgian area of heritage importance.
 Perhaps one of the more well known of the buildings is the former women's prison.
 The construction of Armagh Gaol began in 1780 and was extended in the 1840s and 1850s.
 The front façade of the prison was built in the Georgian style, while the later development, based on the design of Pentonville (HM Prison), is Victorian.
 For most of its working life it was a women's prison although not exclusively so.
 Armagh Gaol was the primary women's prison in Northern Ireland.
 In 1986 the prison closed and its prisoners were transferred to the new prison at Maghaberry.

 The city is home to the Armagh Observatory, founded in 1790, and to the Armagh Planetarium, established in 1968 to complement the research work of the Observatory.
 The palace of the Archbishop of Armagh is now the local council offices and, along with the archbishop's private chapel, is open to the public.
 The Palace Stables heritage centre is a reconstructed stable block dating from the 18th century, which was once part of the Archbishop's estate.

 Among the city's chief glories is Armagh Public Library on Abbey Street.
-It was founded in 1771 by Archbishop Richard Robinson (later created the first Baron Rokeby in 1777), using his own library as its nucleus.
+It was founded in 1771 by Archbishop Richard Robinson (who was created the first Baron Rokeby in 1777), using his own library as its nucleus.
 It is especially rich in 17th- and 18th-century books in English, including Dean Jonathan Swift's own copy of the first edition of his Gulliver's Travels with his manuscript corrections.

 Armagh Market House was built in 1815 as a two-storey five-bay building, and is currently used as a library.

 Armagh County Museum is the oldest county museum in Ireland.
 The building dates from 1833 and was originally a school house.
 It was opened as the County Museum in 1937.